-The good news is, EDR® tools are no longer a solution for large enterprises alone.
-The market for endpoint detection response solutions has grown rapidly in recent years, making it affordable for small to medium-size businesses, too.
+The good news is, the best EDR tools are no longer a solution for large enterprises alone.
+The market for EDR (endpoint detection response solutions) has grown rapidly in recent years, making it affordable for small to medium-sized businesses, too.

 An agent refers to the software component installed on every endpoint.
-While an EDR solution can be passively installed on your network, it’s still a great choice to utilize an agent so you’ll have the capacity to capture a lot more data on user activity.
+While an EDR solution can be passively installed on your network, it’s still a great choice to utilize an agent so you’ll have the capacity to capture a lot more data on user activity in EDR.

 An agentless approach to EDR (Endpoint Detection Response), on the other hand, provides users with a quick and easy-to-deploy solution that can be relied upon when monitoring endpoints that are impossible or difficult to have an agent on.